-When planning a trip to New York City, most people head for the big sights and tourist hotspots.
+When planning a trip to New York in Winter, most people head for the big sights and tourist hotspots.
 It’s true, they’re hard to resist especially if you’re there for a limited amount of time, but if you have time it’s worth exploring more of this fantastic city.
 Tick off the Empire State Building and visit Central Park, by all means, but give yourself time for spontaneous adventures.

 In New York City, you have so many great options to choose from.
 If you need a bit of inspiration, here are 5 of the quirkiest and coolest things you can do in New York City which are a little further off the beaten track.
 If you’d rather stay in the city, here’s a cool New York itinerary for you.